-Immediate Theatre recognises its legal and moral responsibility to provide a duty of care to all children, young persons and vulnerable adults that we work with and has implemented procedures to safeguard their well-being and protect them from harm.
-This includes a commitment that under no circumstances should any staff member or volunteer inflict physical or psychological harm to a child.
+Immediate Theatre recognises its legal and moral responsibility to provide a duty of care to all children, young persons and vulnerable adults that we work with.
+We have implemented procedures to safeguard their well-being and protect them from harm.
+Giving equal priority to keeping all children, young people and vulnerable adults safe regardless of their age, disability, gender reassignment, race, religion or belief, sex, or sexual orientation.
+This includes a commitment that under no circumstances should any staff member or volunteer inflict physical or psychological harm to a child, young person or vulnerable adult.

 These procedures are designed to protect the groups mentioned above and our volunteers and employees by: Ensuring that all employees, Trustees and volunteers working with children and vulnerable people are carefully selected and understand and accept responsibility for the safety of those individuals in their care.
 Ensuring that the vulnerable person's welfare is of paramount importance when undertaking any activities.
 Ensuring that all employees, Trustees and volunteers, regardless of their roles, undertake mandatory safeguarding training and understand their responsibilities and the procedures to follow should they have a safeguarding concern.